 The Group has operating leases primarily for office spaces in China.
 The determination of whether an arrangement is or contains a lease is made at inception by evaluating whether the arrangement conveys the right to use an identified asset and whether the Group obtains substantially all of the economic benefits from and has the ability to direct the use of the asset.
 Operating lease assets and liabilities are included in operating lease right-of-use assets, operating lease liabilities, short-term, and operating lease liabilities, long-term on the Group's unaudited interim condensed consolidated balance sheets.
-The Group has elected to not recognize lease assets and lease liabilities for leases with a term of twelve months or less on the unaudited interim condensed consolidated balance sheets.
+The Group has chosen to not recognize lease assets and lease liabilities for leases with a term of twelve months or less on the unaudited interim condensed consolidated balance sheets.

 Operating lease right-of-use assets and operating lease liabilities are recognized based on the present value of lease payments over the lease terms at the lease commencement dates.
 The Group uses its incremental borrowing rate in determining the present value of lease payments.
-The incremental borrowing rate is a hypothetical rate based on what the Group's interest rate would be if it borrowed from banks in China.
+The incremental borrowing rate is a hypothetical rate based on the Group's understanding of what interest the Group would pay in order to obtain a borrowing with an amount equivalent to the lease payments in a similar economic environment over the lease term on a collateralized basis from banks in China.

 Certain lease agreements contain an option for the Group to renew a lease for a term agreed by the Group and the lessor or an option to terminate a lease earlier than the maturity dates.
 The Group considers these options, which may be elected at the Group's sole discretion, in determining the lease term on a lease-by-lease basis.
 The Group's lease agreements generally do not contain any residual value guarantees or material restrictive covenants.
 Certain of the Group's leases contain free or escalating rent payment terms.
 The Group's lease agreements generally contain lease and non-lease components.
 Non-lease components primarily include payments for maintenance and utilities.
-The Group has elected to combine payments for non-lease components with lease payments and accounted them together as a single lease component.
+The Group has chosen to combine payments for non-lease components with lease payments and accounted them together as a single lease component.
 Payments under the lease arrangements are primarily fixed.
 However, for arrangements accounted for as a single lease component, there may be variability in future lease payments as the amount of the non-lease components is typically revised from one period to the next.
 Additionally, certain lease agreements with SINA contain variable payments, which are determined based on actual SINA headquarters spaces occupied by the Group and are expensed as incurred and not included in the operating lease assets and liabilities.

-The components of lease cost for the three months ended March 31, 2019 were as follows:
+The components of lease cost for the three months ended March 31, 2020 were as follows:

-Mare Months Ended ch 31, 2019 Thousands)
+Three Months Ended March 31

+2019 2020

+(In tho ısands)

-Operating lease cost \$ 1,136
+Operating lease cost \$ 1,136 \$ 1,111

-Short term lease cost 670
+Short-term lease cost 670 806

-Variable lease cost 1,096
+Variable lease cost 1,096 1,031

-Total lease cost \$ 2,902
+Total lease cost \$ 2,902 \$ 2,948